 The new mobile service provider will let users calculate and offset the emissions caused by their phone

 Spotted: Consumers are increasingly choosing to make their daily lives more sustainable.
 While many of their choices relate to regular purchases such as food and clothes, there is something else integral to our day-to-day existence that also has a significant environmental impact: our phones.
 In fact, the telecom industry is on a par with the airline industry when it comes to waste.
-It is also responsible for nearly 3 per cent of all global greenhouse gases.
+It is also responsible for nearly three per cent of all global greenhouse gases.

 To address this, Danish startup Worthmore is on a mission to be the world’s most sustainable telecom provider.
 The company is developing a phone plan that allows users to offset the environmental impact of their phone.
 Ten per cent of the cost of the subscription goes towards offsetting the carbon dioxide emissions produced by the phone, while a further 15 per cent goes towards impact projects led by the company.
 In addition, Worthmore has pledged to allocate 25 per cent of its monthly profits to impact initiatives.